kjswalls/oncallbot/readme.md

 First, clone / download the repo. 😊 Use the `variables.env.sample` to create a `variables.env` file to set environment variables (and do the same with the `variables.env.now.sample` file if you're going to deploy with Now).

-To test this bot locally, you'll need to create a Slack App in a workspace you can test with.
-It's super quick; their docs are [here](https://api.slack.com/slack-apps#creating_apps)

-You'll also need some way for your Slack App to make requests to the bot's Node / Express server while it's running locally, so you can test changes quickly.
+To test this bot locally, you'll need some way for your Slack App to make requests to the bot's Node / Express server while it's running locally, so you can test changes quickly.
 I used [localtunnel](https://www.npmjs.com/package/localtunnel) (wrapped by the super handy [localtunnel-restarter](https://github.com/kirillshevch/localtunnel-restarter) package to auto-restart LT when it crashes), but you can also use [ngrok](https://ngrok.com/) or any other cool wizardry.

-Start the Express server like this:
+Start the app's Express server like this:

 ```
 $ cd oncallbot